 ASEA-UNINET research projects

-ASEAN-European Academic University Network (ASEA-UNINET) was founded in 1994 and consists of 80 universities in 20 countries.
-The higher education institutions network’s aim is to support research and teaching activities between the member universities in Europe and South-East Asia (in Indonesia, Iran, Malaysia, Myanmar, Pakistan, Philippines, Thailand and Vietnam).
+The ASEAN-European Academic University Network (ASEA-UNINET) was founded in 1994 and today consists of more than 80 universities in some 20 countries.
+The higher education institutions network aims to promote research and teaching activities between the member universities in Europe and South-East Asia (Indonesia, Iran*, Cambodia, Laos, Malaysia, Myanmar, Pakistan*, Philippines, Thailand and Vietnam).

-ASEA-Uninet Austria receives funds from the Federal Ministry of Education, Science and Research and Economy (BMBWF).
+ASEA-UNINET Austria receives funding from the Austrian Federal Ministry of Education, Science and Research (BMBWF).
 Approximately 100 bilateral and multilateral cooperation projects between Austrian and Southeast Asian member universities are funded each year.

-Target group: The main focus is on research projects in which scientists as of the post-doc level can take part.
-Training/teaching courses, workshops and summer schools are also supported.
+Target group: The main focus is on research projects in which scientists and doctoral students can take part.
+Training/teaching courses, workshops and summer schools are also funded.

-Funding: Project funding is available for travel costs and/or accommodation costs according to the ASEA-UNINET terms.
-A financial contribution of the Asian partner university in the relevant project is desired.
+Funding: Project funding is available for travel costs and/or subsistence costs (scholarship) as well as material costs in accordance with the applicable ASEA-UNINET application guideline.
+A financial contribution of the Asian partner university/universities in the respective project is desired.

 Website of the ASEA-UNINET: http://asea-uninet.org/